TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/README.md

 # Gemini Code Assist PR Poetry

+[Listen to the Podcast Deep Dive i having a conversation about this project](https://youtu.be/XEh26jsH-2g?si=yVaqn5TcBZhUaVzZ)

 ## Why?

 When a Pull Request is created, the **Gemini Code Assist** app analyzes it and generates a detailed report.